-- 15.1 Require Achieve a diversity of built form and density within areas identified on the Aokautere Structure Plan Area, including by in a manner providinges for: - Detached houses with front setbacks and side yards in identified Suburban Low Density areas. - Attached or s§emi-detached two and three-storey townhouses and apartments in identified the Medium Density Village areas. - Short runs of fFully attached two and three-storey townhouses at the promontories in identified Medium Density Cluster areas.2 - 15.2 Avoid establishing non-residential activities that are of a nature and scale that would undermine the vibrancy and vitality of any neighbourhood centre in close proximity to the activity. - 15.3 The size and scale of buildings and structures must be compatible with the locality including the proximity of amenities such as open space and any Local Business Zone. - 15.4 Ensure development contributes to high quality built form.3 - 15.5 Ensure residential sites adjacent to public spaces achieve visual and physical connectivity to these areas. - 15.6 Ensure engagement between public and private domains for dwellings fronting a street. - 15.7 Require active street frontages through design controls for new dwellings, garaging and fencing.4 - 15.8 Ensure building platforms are located in a manner which responds to gullies, plateaus, and promontories. - 15.9 Require a high-amenity interface between residential development and the existing natural edges of the gully network including through provision of a 5 metre no-build setback where lot boundaries adjoin gully edges. - 15.10 Ensure that residential development in the Aokautere Residential Area does not proceed until in the absence of the primary stormwater elements infrastructure which are necessary to with the capacity to service the development is in place to in a manner which ensures there is no increase in effects onf surrounding areas or the gully network. - 15.11 Ensure residential development does not occur in advance of the availability of operational transport infrastructure necessary to service the development.5 - 15.12 Avoid adverse effects on the gully network. - 15.13 To restrict the height of buildings and structures and require them to be set back from the edge of the escarpment above the Moonshine Valley, so as to minimise their visual intrusion on dwellings in the Moonshine valley.
-6 - 15.14 Ensure residential development, or earthworks or recontouring to enable residential development, does not proceed unless a geotechnical investigation has confirmed the appropriateness of the land for development and the recommendations of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures, have been implemented in advance of development.
+- 15.1 Require Achieve a diversity of built form and density within the Suburban Low Density, Medium Villange and Medium Density Cluster Areas identified on3 the Aokautere Structure Plan Area, including by in a manner providinges for: - Detached houses with front setbacks and side yards in identified Suburban Low Density greas. - Attached or s§emi-detached two and three-storey townhouses and apartments in identified the Medium Density Village areas. - Short runs of fFully attached two and three-storey townhouses at the promontories in identified Medium Density Cluster areas.4 - 15.2 Avoid establishing non-residential activities that are of a nature and scale that would undermine the vibrancy and vitality of any neighbourhood centre in close proximity to the activity. - 15.3 The size and scale of buildings and structures must be compatible with the locality including the proximity of amenities such as open space and any Local Business Zone. - 15.4 Ensure development contributes high quality built form.5 - 15.5 Ensure residential sites adjacent to public spaces achieve visual and physical connectivity to these areas. - 15.6 Ensure engagement between public and private domains for dwellings fronting a street. - 15.7 Require active street frontages through design controls for new dwellings, garaging and fencing.6 - 15.8 Ensure building platforms are located in a manner which responds to gullies, plateaus, and promontories. - 15.9 Require a high-amenity interface between residential development and the existing natural edges of the gully network including through provision of a 5 metre no-build setback where lot boundaries adjoin gully edges. - 15.10 Ensure that residential development in the Aokautere Residential Area does not proceed until in the absence of the primary sstormwater ellements infrastructure which are necessary to with the capacity to service the development are is in place to in a manner which ensures there is no increase in effects onf surrounding areas or the gully network.7 - 15.11 Ensure residential development does not occur in advance of the availability of operational transport infrastructure necessary to service the development.8 - 15.12 Avoid adverse effects on the gully network, including on the associated landscape, amenity, cultural and indigenous biodiversity values?. - 15.13 To restrict the height of buildings and structures and require them to be set back from the edge of the escarpment above the Moonshine Valley, so as to minimise their visual intrusion on dwellings in the Moonshine valley.
+10

+15.14 Ensure residential development, or earthworks or recontouring to enable residential development, does not proceed unless a geotechnical investigation has confirmed the appropriateness of the land for development and the recommendations of any technical reports to address land stability, uncontrolled fill and natural hazards including any recommended avoidance or mitigation measures, have been implemented in advance of development.11